 Located just a 15-minute drive north of the city center Ferguson Brewing Company is part of the revitalization of the Fergusons main strip.
 The historic building is a wonderful mix of brick and timber with the new brewing equipment.
 A small parking lot with one accessible spot connects to the slightly sloped concrete entrance making for an easy roll.
 The interior gives a wheelchair plenty of room to get around and see the brewing equipment.
 The bathroom has an accessible stall that is a few inches too small for a manual wheelchair user to get the stall door closed all the way.
 So a power chair will fit but the door won’t close.
 However, if you are trying out the craft beer scene with friends I just have one shut down the bathroom while I am in it.

 6 Row is located in midtown right at the edge of the Saint Louis University Campus.
 Smaller and quaint but with a great feeling.
 One door down from the main entrance is the accessible entrance which is zero entry.
 The bathroom is large enough for a wheelchair user.
 Parking is a bit of a challenge.
 There is a lot right behind the building with one accessible spot.
 Once you get out of the car it is a rather steep hill to climb to the door.
 Street parking is also located on the hill but poses the same challenge.
 There is street parking right in front of the building but this is a busy road and unloading is a little risky.
 They do have great beer and delicious appetizers.

 Square One Brewery & Distillery (1727 Park Ave)

 My article hasn’t even begun to scratch the surface of craft beer in St. Louis.
-Other local breweries to check out are Perennial Artisan Ales, Civil Life, Buffalo Brewing Company, Trailhead Brewing Company (located in St. Charles on the river), and Kirkwood Station Brewery.
-Some come spend a long weekend in St. Louis exploring the robust beer world.
+Other local breweries to check out, like Perennial Artisan Ales, Civil Life, Buffalo Brewing Company, Trailhead Brewing Company (located in St. Charles on the river), and Kirkwood Station Brewery.
+Some come to spend a long weekend in St. Louis exploring the robust beer world.